Large U.S. Bank

 Using Isora’s scoring and reporting capabilities, the security team identified specific NIST CSF domains where the organization was most deficient, enabling the CISO to prioritize initiatives strategically and drive targeted security improvements.
 Efficiency also improved significantly: launching, managing, and tracking assessments became faster and easier, and the team established an active IT Risk Register to track security control gaps and remediation status across the organization.

-Overall, the bank reduced manual tracking and assessment preparation efforts by more than 40%, improved cross-department collaboration, and shifted its cybersecurity risk management program from a static compliance exercise to a dynamic, continuous improvement model aligned to regulatory expectations.
+Overall, the bank reduced manual tracking and assessment preparation efforts by more than 40%, improved cross-department collaboration, and shifted its cybersecurity risk management program from a static compliance exercise to a dynamic, continuous improvement model aligned to regulatory expectations for both NIST CSF maturity and GLBA compliance.

 CISO, Large U.S. Bank